Speaking Without Notes

 Do you want to try some easy visualisation?

 OK, imagine you are selling your house.
 A prospective buyer phones you.
 They live some way off, so before they come for a viewing, they want to know they aren’t wasting their time.
-So they ask you to describe the house.
+They say it would be helpful if you could describe the house.

 Take them on a verbal tour, room by room.
-(You don’t need to mention the dirty boots in the hall, the unwashed dishes in the kitchen, the dog on the sofa, the cat on the bed or the pile of dirty clothes on the floor in the bedroom!)
+(You don’t need to mention the dirty boots in the hall, the unwashed dishes in the kitchen, and the dog on the sofa!)

 Practise, Practise, Practise!